 Reference/ Information Services

-The LRC staff provides a variety of services.
-Reference questions may be inquired in person at the LRC Reference desk or by contacting the LRC staff via email or IM.
-The LRC staff are available to answer questions and help you locate books and other materials in the LRC including reserve and reference materials.
+The LRC provides a wide array of services to students, staff and faculty.
+Reference questions may be inquired in person at the LRC Reference Desk or by contacting the LRC director via email.
+The LRC staff are available to answer questions and help you locate books and other materials in the LRC, including course reserves and reference materials.
+Enrolled students also have access to our streaming platform RightNow Media and our eBook and audiobook platform.
+See LRC staff to set up your account!
+View our library catalog HERE.

 Book Acquisitions